-7 Dogs with the Least Health Problems
+Dogs with the Least Health Problems [Small & Large]

 When thinking about adding a new dog to your family, one of the things you’ve probably considered is the common health issues each dog breed has.
 Are Beagles susceptible to ear infections?
 Is an Australian Shepherd prone to hip issues?
 Which breeds experience poor eye health?
 These health problems should not be the ultimate determining factor in whether or not you move forward with adding a dog to your family but knowing these breed health concerns can help you plan for any challenges that may arise in the future.

-While your dog is not guaranteed to experience a condition specific to its breed, it’s essential to know if you’ll be able to mentally and financially handle the treatments and care that comes with the health issue.
+While your dog is not guaranteed to experience a condition specific to its breed, it’s essential to know if you’ll be able to mentally and financially handle the treatments and care that come with the health issue.
 We’ve compiled a list of the dogs with the least health problems to help you determine the next breed that is right for you and your family.

 Australian Cattle Dog